 However, most hotels will offer filtered water.
 That’s because the unfiltered stuff is pretty awful and does NOT taste good.
 You’ll want to bring a reusable water bottle so you can take some of this liquid gold with you instead of using disposable water bottles.

 Outside of these cities, and especially in remote areas, we wouldn’t trust the liquid that comes out of taps.
 Bring iodine tablets, water purifiers, or just boil the water – a minute should do, but add some extra boil time for higher altitudes.

-Another way to feel confident about your water is to bring along a SteriPen.
+Another way to feel confident about your water is to bring along the GRAYL GEOPRESS.
 If you’re ever unsure, you can light it up just in case for that extra peace of mind (and stomach).

 It’s always good to bring an insulated water bottle to take your clean water with you and keep it cool during your day adventures.

 There are definitely some issues when it comes to living in Brazil.
 This is mostly to do with crime.